panicinc/CodaPluginKit/Cocoa Plug-ins/SwiftSidebar/README.md

  * Set "Destinaton" to "Frameworks"
  * For each file missing; Click "+" and browse for the dylib needed in the SwiftLibs directory.

-## Swift PrincipalClass Workaround
+## Swift PrincipalClass Note
-Swift will override the PrincipalClass item in info.plist using the class name found in the first file compiled.
-You'll need to make sure that the class is always the first file compiled.
-Here's how:
+Swift will override the PrincipalClass item in info.plist without warning using the class name found in the first file compiled if it can't find the fully namespaced classname in PrincipalClass.

- * Select your plugin target
- * Select "Build Phases" tab
- * Click "Compile Sources" line to open it up
- * If your PrincipalClass isn't the first file compiled drag it to the top line.
+You'll need to use <Framework>.<Starting Class>  (i.e. "SwiftSidebar.SwiftSidebar") to maintain your sanity.

 ## Debugging the Project
 To Setup Debugging &mdash; [Thank-you to http://ngs.io](http://ngs.io/2012/05/25/debugging-coda-plug-in-with-lldb/)